ans-group/docs.ukfast.co.uk/source/cloud/flex/ipv6.md

 10. Click the `Interfaces` tab and then `+Add Interface`, which will open the window shown below.

 11. In the Subnet drop-down menu, select the IPv6 subnet you just created.
+Click `Submit`

 ![interface](files/interface.PNG)